TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## Overview

-- This portfolio website serves as a digital representation of my work, skills, experiences and achievements.
+- This portfolio website serves as a digital representation of my work, skills, experience and achievements.

 - It showcases my capability as Data Scientist and serves as a platform for potential collaborators and employers to learn more about my background and abilities.